 In the second part of the IAT, you sort words relating to the evaluation (e.g., good, bad).
 So if the category “good” was on the left, and a pleasant word appeared on the screen, you would press the “e” key.

 In the third part of the IAT, the categories are combined and you are asked to sort both concept and evaluation words.
-So the categories on the left-hand side would be Fat People/Good and the categories on the right-hand side would be Thin People/Bad.
-It is important to note that the order in which the blocks are presented varies across participants, so some people will do the Fat People/Good, Thin People/Bad part first and other people will do the Fat People/Bad, Thin People/Good part first.
+So the categories on the left-hand side would be Fat People/Good Words and the categories on the right-hand side would be Thin People/Bad Words.
+It is important to note that the order in which the blocks are presented varies across participants, so some people will do the Fat People/Good Words, Thin People/Bad Words part first and other people will do the Fat People/Bad Words, Thin People/Good Words part first.

 In the fourth part of the IAT, the placement of the concepts switches.
 If the category “Black People” was previously on the left, now it would be on the right.
-Importantly, the number of trials in this part of the IAT is increased in order to minimize the effects of practice.
+Importantly, the number of trials in this part of the IAT is increased in order to minimize practice effects.

 In the final part of the IAT, the categories are combined in a way that is opposite to what they were before.
-If the category on the left was previously Black People/Good, it would now be Black People/Bad.
+If the category on the left was previously Black People/Good Words, it would now be Black People/Bad Words.

-The Implicit Association Test (IAT) measures the strength of associations between concepts (e.g., black people, gay people) and evaluations (e.g., good, bad) or stereotypes (e.g., athletic, clumsy).
+The Implicit Association Test (IAT) measures the strength of associations between concepts (e.g., black people, gay people) and evaluations (e.g., good words, bad words) or stereotypes (e.g., athletic, clumsy).
 The main idea is that making a response is easier when closely related items share the same response key.
-We would say that one has an implicit preference for straight people relative to gay people if they are faster to complete the task when Straight People + Good / Gay People + Bad are paired together compared to when Gay People + Good / Straight People + Bad are paired together.
+We would say that one has an implicit preference for straight people relative to gay people if they are faster to complete the task when Straight People + Good Words / Gay People + Bad Words are paired together compared to when Gay People + Good Words / Straight People + Bad Words are paired together.
 The IAT score is based on how long it takes a person, on average, to sort the words in the third part of the IAT versus the fifth part of the IAT.

 An attitude is your evaluation of some concept (e.g., person, place, thing, or idea).
 An explicit attitude is the kind of attitude that you deliberately think about and report.
 For example, you could tell someone whether or not you like math.
 Implicit attitudes are positive and negative evaluations that are much less accessible to our conscious awareness and/or control.
 Even if you say that you like math (your explicit attitude), it is possible that you associate math with negativity without being actively aware of it.
 In this case, we would say that your implicit attitude toward math is negative.